attr-encrypted/encryptor/README.md

 A simple wrapper for the standard Ruby OpenSSL library

-Intended to be used by a future version of `http://github.com/shuber/attr_encrypted` to easily encrypt/decrypt attributes in any Ruby class or model.
+Primarily designed for use in [attr_encrypted](http://github.com/attr-encrypted/attr_encrypted) to easily encrypt/decrypt attributes in any Ruby class or model.

 ### Installation